-How Much Are Tradesmen Rates?
+How Much Do Tradesmen Cost in 2025?

 Firstly, do they charge hourly or daily?